-I. Gen eral Edu cation (44 HOURS)

-3 hours (FREN 1113 or GER 1113) counted in the Major

-Othe er hours n eeded 41

-Inclu udes reco mmended math courseMATH 1413

-II.
-Maj or in Mu sic 58

-Α. Reau ired in N Iusic Core 12

-MU Recital Attendance (enroll each semester)

-MU Fundamentals of Music

-Elementary Harmony & Ear Training

-MU S 1233 Intermediate Harmony & Ear Training

-MU Advanced Harmony & Ear Training

-SFA Cultural Attendance (Must be

-1000 repeated 2 times)

-B. ] Requ ired For Vocal Concentration 46

-ΜÛ Vocal Diction I

-MU S 1711 Class Instruction in String Instru

-MU S 2111 University Singers (enroll each semester)

-MU Introduction to Music Education

-MU S 3211 Principles of Conducting

-MU S 3241 Vocal Diction II

-MU S 3321 Choral Literature

-MU S 3621 Vocal Pedagogy

-MU S 3633 History of Music Through Bach

-MU S 3643 History of Music since Bach

-MU Choral Conducting

-MU S 4113 Musical Form & Analysis

-Maj or Instrun nentVoice (sixteen hours)

-Min or Instrur nentPiano (four hours)

-Ш. Rela ated Wor k 6

-A. 3

-ne of the following:

-FREN 1113 Elementary French I

-GER 1113 Elementary German I

-B. Require d Related Electives 3

-ne of the following:

-FREN 1223 Elementary French II

-GER 1223 Elementary German II

-IV.
-Min or (Requ ired) 18-21

-may lents who complete ors - 070I wish to prepare for a career in Music Busi the minor in Business Administration for D. ness Music
+Ι. Gene ral Edu VII.
+Special Re · · N 1113 or GER 1113) counted in the Major mmended math courseMATH 1413 r "Teachers" or Othe r hours needed 41 Note 1: In so in piano may II.
+Majo r in Mu isic 58 requirement i A. Reaui red in N Iusic Core 12 Note 2: Partie MUS MUS MUS 1000 1113 1133 1233 3113 Recital Attendance (enroll each semester) Fundamentals of Music Elementary Harmony & Ear Training Intermediate Harmony & Ear Training Advanced Harmony & Ear Training Cultural Attendance (Must be repeated 2 times) ) department as required each student teach Note 3: Musi semesters of 1 P/NP graded) R Roquin od For Vocal Concentration 46 of the require D. MUS MUS 1121 Vocal Diction I Class Instruction in String Instru 40 their previous Handbook.
+MUS MUS MUS MUS MUS MUS MUS MUS MUS 2422 3211 3241 3321 3621 3633 3643 3871 4113 University Singers (enroll each semester) Introduction to Music Education Principles of Conducting Vocal Diction II Choral Literature Vocal Pedagogy History of Music Through Bach History of Music since Bach Choral Conducting Musical Form & Analysis nentVoice (sixteen hours) Note 4: Profit Music must b equivalent; tr during their fi be permitted, recital.
+In Ap order to enrol Note 5: ECU Recital.
+The a preview rec nentPiano (four hours) requirement of student's pass III. ed Wor 6 the recital in B. 1 Select or FREN GER Require d General Education ne of the following: 1113 Elementary French I 1113 Elementary German I d Related Electives 3 Note 6: Stud fall 2015 sem semesters of 8 P/NP graded) the Director of I Select of FREN GER ne of the following: 1223 Elementary French II 1223 Elementary German II The OSRHE will be met the the institution IV.
+Stude may c nts who Required) wish to prepare for a career in Music Busic the minor in Business Administration for D. (including eq the challenge not have chal associate of a two-year coll V. Elect ives 15 met.
+Satisfac any program VI.
+Total Hours Required 120 uirements r "methods" courses do not count in the major.

-Note 1: In some instances, students having suitable proficiency in piano may substitute study in organ for part of the normal requirement in piano.
+me instances, students having suitable proficiency substitute study in organ for part of the normal in piano.

-Note 2: Participation in a music ensemble designated by the department as appropriate for the student's degree program is required each fall and spring semester at ECU, except for the student teaching semester of music education majors.
+cipation in a music ensemble designated by the s appropriate for the student's degree program is fall and spring semester at ECU, except for the ing semester of music education majors.

-Note 3: Music majors must successfully complete eight semesters of MUS 1000 Recital Attendance (zero hours credit, P/NP graded).
-Additional information, including modification of the requirement for transfers who were music majors at their previous institution, is given in the Music Department Handbook.

-Note 4: Proficiency tests in Piano, in Theory and in Applied Music must be taken at the end of the sophomore year or its equivalent; transfer students must take these proficiency tests during their first week of classes at ECU.
-Re-examination will be permitted, but the tests must be passed before the senior recital.
-In Applied Music, a Proficiency Jury must be passed in order to enroll in 3000-level courses.
+ic majors must successfully complete eight MUS 1000 Recital Attendance (zero hours credit, .
+Additional information, including modification ement for transfers who were music majors at s institution, is given in the Music Department ciency tests in Piano, in Theory and in Applied be taken at the end of the sophomore year or its ansfer students must take these proficiency tests irst week of classes at ECU.
+Re-examination will but the tests must be passed before the senior pplied Music, a Proficiency Jury must be passed in ll in 3000-level courses.

-Note 5: ECU requires all music majors to complete a senior Recital.
-The recital sequence requires performing and passing a preview recital at least 30 days prior to the senior recital.
-The requirement cannot be fulfilled through transfer credit.
-The student's passing grade will indicate successful completion of the recital in the final semester.
+requires all music majors to complete a senior recital sequence requires performing and passing cital at least 30 days prior to the senior recital.
+The cannot be fulfilled through transfer credit.
+The sing grade will indicate successful completion of the final semester.

-Note 6: Students declaring a Music major starting in the fall 2015 semester or later, must successfully complete two semesters of SFA 1000 Cultural Attendance (zero hours credit, P/NP graded).
-Additional information is available in the office of the Director of the School of Fine Arts.
+lents declaring a Music major starting in the nester or later, must successfully complete two SFA 1000 Cultural Attendance (zero hours credit, .
+Additional information is available in the office of of the School of Fine Arts.